r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 ## Nuxt 3

 Nuxt 3 is a brand new framework.
-It doesn't have a 1.0 release yet and I'm still waiting on several key features (in my opinion) to be released.
-Primarily <a href="https://github.com/nuxt/image/discussions/548" target="_blank">Nuxt Image support for static sites or sites hosted on Netlify or Vercel</a> and <a href="https://github.com/nuxt/content/issues/1154" target="_blank">Nuxt Content support for static sites</a>.
+It doesn't have a 1.0 release yet and I'm still waiting on several key features to be released.
+Primarily <a href="https://github.com/nuxt/image/discussions/548" target="_blank">Nuxt Image support</a> for static sites or sites hosted on Netlify or Vercel, and <a href="https://github.com/nuxt/content/issues/1154" target="_blank">Nuxt Content support</a> for static sites.

 Neither of those issues are complete dealbreakers though.
 I can 1) not use Nuxt Image, and 2) go with server-side rendering instead of a fully static site.
-That would work around both of those issues for the time being.
+That works around both of those issues for the time being.

 ### Developer Experience

 Despite those hurdles, I sincerely enjoyed the developer experience of building with Nuxt 3 and Vue 3.

-Things like this:
+Things like this from Nuxt 2:

 ```html
 <script>